emiliawisnios/time-series-course/assignment1/assignment1.md

 ```
 ## [1] 0.8310077
 ```

+### Output interpretation

 In statistics, the coefficient of determination represents the strength of the relationship or the portion of common variation in two time-series or variables.
 It is a statistical measure of how well the regression line approximates the real values.
 The coefficient of determination or \(R^2\) is mainly used to analyze how well a variable can predict another one.
 The returned value gives us the percentage of change of variable X that can be explained by changes in variable Y. In our case the coefficient of determination is equal to 0.8310077 or 83.1%, which means that changes can explain 83.1% of next changes.

-### Output interpretation

-TO DO

 *Can you devise a profitable trading strategy based on the behaviour of the two series?*

 # Task 2